-- Identify BadgerCare Plus, SeniorCare, and Wisconsin Medicaid members who are eligible for MTM services. - Submit claims for MTM services on a pharmacy provider's behalf. - Capture, store, and maintain clinical information, including the required documentation for CMR/A (Comprehensive Medication Review and Assessment) or intervention-based services, in a member's file. - Exchange clinical information with ForwardHealth.
+- Identify BadgerCare Plus, Senior Care, and Wisconsin Medicaid members who are eligible for MTM services. - Submit claims for MTM services on a pharmacy provider's behalf. - Capture, store, and maintain clinical information, including the required documentation for CMR/A (Comprehensive Medication Review and Assessment) or intervention-based services, in a member's file. - Exchange clinical information with ForwardHealth.
 ForwardHealth will use this clinical information to evaluate the MTM benefit.

-A list of ForwardHealth-approved vendors and their contact information is available.
+Once ForwardHealth approves case management software vendors, a list of vendors and their contact information will be available.